Rudxain/Rudxain/README.md

 ## Personal

-- Currently unemployed
 - Dedicating my spare time to maintain my repos
-- Wish I dedicated more time to music, animation, and other forms of art
 - Have an "unhealthy obsession" with code refactoring.
 It's obvious from my GH activity 😂

 ## Repos